mozilla/ichnaea/docs/deploy.rst

 The application uses Statsd to aggregate stats and Sentry to log exception messages.

-The default configuration in location.ini assumes that you are running a Statsd instance listening for UDP messages on port 8125.
+To use Statsd, you need to configure it in the config file, specifying a host and port, for example localhost port 8125.

 To get the app to log exceptions to Sentry, you will need to obtain the DSN for your Sentry instance.
 Edit location.ini and in the `sentry` section